-3. Review the checkout page to ensure that the Capital One Orange Bowl tickets have been selected, and read through any ticket notes or delivery information.
+3. Review the checkout page to ensure that the correct Capital One Orange Bowl tickets have been selected, and read through any ticket notes or delivery information.
 If everything looks correct, fill out the checkout information, and purchase your Capital One Orange Bowl Tickets!

 Need help finding the right Capital One Orange Bowl Tickets?

 Our Sales are Service team is available 7 days a week at 1-800-880-8886.

 2016 Capital One Orange Bowl Preview

 The 2016 Orange Bowl will see the Michigan Wolverines vs. Florida State Seminoles.
 The 2016 Orange Bowl is set to kick off on Friday, December 30th, at the newly renovated Hard Rock Stadium in Miami Garden, FL.
 The Michigan Wolverines are coming off of their best season in a decade.
 With a relentless defense, and a disciplined offense, the Wolverines enter the Orange Bowl after just missing out on the College Football Playoff.
 The Wolverines will face a Florida State team that finished the season strong, winning 6 of their last 7 games.
 Seminoles quarterback Deondre Francois is one of the top passing threats in the country, and the matchup between the Noles air assault against a stingy Wolverines secondary led by Jabrill Peppers, will be one of the most exciting of the college football bowl season.